pb4git/Nash-DQN-CSB-Article/README.md

 ```
 See the [paper](https://arxiv.org/pdf/1509.06461.pdf) for a more detailed explanation.
 Whereas "supervised learning" learns from a dataset of (input,output) by backpropagating errors on the desired output, reinforcement learning techniques "find their own target" on which to backpropagate.
 And in the case of Q learning it is given by this Bellman equation.

-A major improvement we also used is prioritised experience replay where instead of selecting memories uniformily at random from the memory, transitions which are most misunderstood by the network have a higher probability of being selected.
+A major improvement we also used is prioritised experience replay where instead of selecting memories uniformly at random from the memory, transitions which are most misunderstood by the network have a higher probability of being selected.
 When transitions are experienced they are added to memory with a high priority, to encourage that transitions are learned from at least once.
 And when a transition is selected its Temporal Difference Error (TD Error) is measured and its priority is updated as:
 ```
 prio = (epsilon_prio+TD_Error)^prio_alpha
 ```